w3ctag/tag.w3.org/index.md

 Engineers and Working Groups are encouraged to reach out to the TAG for early collaborative feedback about proposed or ongoing work that will eventually become part of a W3C standard.

-This page tracks TAG activities and work items; for more information about us, see the [W3C TAG page](http://www.w3.org/2001/tag/).
+This page tracks TAG activities and work items; for more information about us, see [What is the TAG?](http://www.w3.org/2001/tag/).

 ## TAG Specification Reviews